 "She persisted for years"

-Facing east from the Cape Horn lookout near the western end of the Columbia Gorge, you can see one of planet’s most spectacular landscapes extend for miles.
+Facing east from the Cape Horn lookout near the western end of the Columbia Gorge, you can see one of our planet’s most spectacular landscapes extend for miles.
 A marvel of millions of years of geological sculpture, the canyon slices through the Cascades, while basalt cliffs stretch toward the sky and deserts and forests sprawl along the great river.
 Here, the land is full of rich and still-changing human history, and vibrant communities are home to more than 75,000 people.

 All of this would look very different if it weren’t for one woman: Nancy Russell.
 With vision and tenacity, she overcame daunting opposition and built a groundswell of support for conserving this area more than four decades ago.
 Thanks to her phenomenal effort and the movement she built, today 292,000 acres are protected as a National Scenic Area.